serbekun/Variable-Battle-Ai/README.md

 # Variable Battle AI

+## How was created code
+The code was written during training, so it's messy, experimental, and may contain non-working parts.
+Use at your own risk — or for your own amusement.

+## License
+This project is licensed under the Do What The Fuck You Want To Public License (WTFPL) — see the LICENSE file for details.

 Variable Battle AI is a neural network-powered bot designed to play the text-based game Variable Battle.
 It utilizes PyTorch for deep learning and logs gameplay data for further training and analysis.

 ## Features